zd4y/discordbot/README.md

 **To do:**

-- [ ] Use an asyncronous SQL driver instead of SQLAlchemy
 - [ ] Translate messages to english

 ## Setup/Usage

 ### Requirements

-- Python version 3.5.3 or higher
+- Python version 3.7 or higher
 - Pip

 Install the pip requirements with `pip install -r requirements.txt`